Everything you need to know about YouTube's short-form video feature.

 The new feature is designed to “create a playground of creativity” where YouTube gives creators “the raw materials to produce great videos,” with a multi-segment camera to string multiple video clips together, speed controls, a timer and countdown, plus a captioning tool.

-Just like TikTok, you can swipe through a feed of short videos curated just for you by YouTube’s algorithm (similar to TikTok’s “For You” page), subscribe to your favorite creators and explore different hashtags and sounds.
+Just like TikTok, you can swipe through a feed of short videos curated just for you by YouTube’s algorithm (similar to TikTok’s “For You” page), subscribe to your favorite creators, and explore different hashtags and sounds.
 You can also remix other videos’ audio tracks, just like TikTok.

 How to get your music on Shorts

-Youtube Shorts is still in beta and they are working fast to grow the library and number of music partners that they have on board.
 Sign up with Amuse to distribute your tracks to YouTube Music for free.

-Creative features of Shorts:
+Creative features of Shorts

 📝 Text addition feature after recording a Short, and use Timeline to control when it appears and disappears.